 Did you know that tank water goes stale! how long has the water in your tanks been sitting there?
 If it has been there all winter it’s probably gone stale and needs to be replaced.
 Some motorhomes have a tap at the bottom that will allow you to drain the tank easily others will require you to run it dry with your water pump.

 You do need to be careful if you are using your water pump as you don’t want to burn it out emptying the tank so I would only run it till the first shudder and then turn it off before refilling the tank.
 If you have one of the older hot water tanks you should also replace or at least inspect the anode rod yearly.
 These are designed to prevent corrosion inside your hot water tank and if you are unsure about where to find it or if you have one in your motorhome check with the franchise dealer.

-What condition is the inside of your waste water tank and interior plumbing.
+What condition is the inside of your wastewater tank and interior plumbing?
 Think about giving these a treatment so that the residue from last summer can be stripped out of those pipes reducing the risk of blockage.
-Make sure that if you are doing this that you empty the tank at a approved dump station.
+Make sure that if you are doing this that you empty the tank at an approved dump station.

 If it’s a while since you had the motorhome serviced or perhaps you cannot even read the service sticker then do you yourself a favour and book it into a garage for at least a basic service.
 A few hundred dollars spent now could be saving you thousands if you have to have it towed in somewhere after you have broken down on the side of the road.

 Think about the four or six bits of rubber that are keeping you attached to the road.
 Have a wander around your van taking a look at the condition of the tyres.
 It’s much more than the minimum tread depth of 1.5cm although this is important.
 If your van has been sitting for a while your tyres might have started perishing and cracking due to sunlight or just the pressure of being in the same position.
 This cracking if bad enough cannot be repaired and a new tyre/s are required.